CloudVII-MakeItEasy-V2/customer-service/README.md

 # Cloud computing Project - GroupGrub

+You can use this link to view our serview: https://34.75.0.140:8081/swagger-ui/index.html

 ## Building and Running a Local Instance

 In order to build and use this service you must install the following (This guide assumes Mac but the Maven README has instructions for both Windows and Mac):